 OBJECTIVES AND MAJOR TASKS STATUS 2A.3.
 Solicit input on how to continue to populate information 2A.4.
-Continue population of the database and pilot with several teachers • • • One new framework developer was hired and input of the new resources in Teaching with Technology (TwT) was continued.
+Continue population of the database and pilot with several teachers One new framework developer was hired and input of the new resources in Teaching with Technology (TwT) was continued.
 Additional features were added to the administrative portion of the Teaching with Technology section of the Web site.
 Forty seven (47) new entries were made in the Teaching with Technology (TwT) section of the OTAN Web site.
 2B: Provide professional development on how to use technology effectively in instruction, including video production 2B.1.
-Develop workshops and other professional development on how to use the new tool • During OTAN's Online Boot Camp in June, one more orientation online workshop was held about how to use Teaching with Technology (TwT).
+Develop workshops and other professional development on how to use the new tool During OTAN's Online Boot Camp in June, one more orientation online workshop was held about how to use Teaching with Technology (TwT).
 2B.2.
-Produce one video on how to use the new TPACK tool • Five videos on how to use the new (TwT) tool were produced and previously posted on the OTAN Web site.
+Produce one video on how to use the new TPACK tool Five videos on how to use the new (TwT) tool were produced and previously posted on the OTAN Web site.
 2C: Host the Technology Integration Mentor Academy (TIMAC) 2C.1.
-Prepare training materials for TIMAC • TIMAC training materials completed.
+Prepare training materials for TIMAC TIMAC training materials completed.
+Three mentors were previously hired to support TIMAC participants.
 2C.3.
-Meet with TIMAC participants 3 times in Sacramento •• Timee memory were previously fined to support trivery participants.
-TIMAC was held in October 2012, January 2013 and May 2013.
-2C.4.
-Mentors make at least 1 site visit to each participant • Support mentors communicated with participants via online meeting and e-mail an 2C.6.
-Total on the meetings for participants and menors • everage or two nous per month.
-In the data was collected on TIMAC participant skills and experience to be included 2C.1.
-Faulciparits present treit projects at wep-up in wey 2C.8.
-Produce final TIMAC report and disseminate to participants and their • in the initial report.
-Online meetings were hosted between face-to-face meetings. administrators • • • End-of-year presentations in May 2013 were video-recorded.
-TIMAC Web site was updated for current application cycle.
+Meet with IIMAC participants 3 times in Sacramento TIMAC was held in October 2012, January 2013 and May 2013.
+2.0.5.
+Collect pre and post data on TIMAC participant skills Support mentors communicated with participants via online meeting and e-mail an avarage of two hours per month 2C.6.
+Host online meetings for participants and mentors Post data was collected on TIMAC participant skills and experience to be included 2C.7.
+Participants present their projects at wrap-up in May in the final report.
+2C.8.
+Produce final TIMAC report and disseminate to participants and their administrators Online meetings were hosted between face-to-face meetings.
+End-of-versions in May 2013 were video-recorded TIMAC Web site was updated for current application cycle.
 TIMAC Application review site updated for current application cycle.
 Task #3 - Support Transition of Adult Learners to Work, Training, and Postsecondary Education 3A: Pilot and disseminate strategies for learners to create and maintain e-portfolios.
 3A.1.
-Hire e-portfolio pilot teachers and provide training • Teachers in the e-portfolio project met in online meetings on a monthly basis and 3A.2.
+Hire e-portfolio pilot teachers and provide training Teachers in the e-portfolio project met in online meetings on a monthly basis and 3A.2.
 Expand e-portfolio pilot to additional 20 learners, five per pilot teacher.
-Develop new models and examples • shared promising practices.
+Develop new models and examples shared promising practices.
 Teachers in the e-portfolio project presented at: CCAE State and in OTAN Online 3A.3.
-E-portfolio pilot teachers provide feedback through online forms and meetings, identifying effective practices • Boot Camp.
+E-portfolio pilot teachers provide feedback through online forms and meetings, identifying effective practices Boot Camp.
 Teachers in the e-portfolio project wrote final reports to be posted on OTAN Web 3A.4.
 Disseminate effective e-portfolio practices through conference presentations, workshops and webinars site and included in the OTAN annual report.
-3A.5.
-Produce a final report on the e-portfolio project, to be included in OTAN final report 3B: Research and identify simulations of online tasks related to transition 3B.1.
-Identify needed online tasks and simulation that support transition to employment and postsecondary • Input on types of tasks that support transition to employment and postsecondary was solicited through field input.
+34.5.
+Produce a final report on the e-portfolio project, to be included in OTAN final report 3B: Research and identify simulations of online tasks related to transition Input on types of tasks that support transition to employment and postsecondary was solicited through field input.
 3B.2.
-Select and create up to 3 online tasks or simulations • Eight short simulation videos were previously created and posted.
+Select and create up to 3 online tasks or simulations Eight short simulation videos were previously created and posted.